Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

-- objects (context) - id of the context with objects intended for event building,
+- objects (variable) - id of the context with objects intended for event building,
-- paths1 (context) - id of the context with paths to the scripts,
-- paths2 (VariableModule vector) - vector of paths to the scripts.
+- paths (variable / variable vector / string vector) - vector of paths to the scripts.

 ## inject_code

 **Syntax**

-inject_code *objects* [code1] [code2]
+inject_code *objects* *code*

 **Description**